Notifications

 Personal Information Protection Act engagement

-Albertans can share input to help modernize and strengthen private sector privacy laws.
+Albertans were able to share input to help modernize and strengthen private sector privacy laws.

 Overview